drakkan/sftpgo/docs/rest-api.md

 JWT tokens are not stored and we use a randomly generated secret to sign them so if you restart SFTPGo all the previous tokens will be invalidated and you will get a 401 HTTP response code.

+If you define multiple bindings, each binding will sign JWT tokens with a different secret so the token generated for a binding is not valid for the other ones.

 You can create other administrator and assign them the following permissions:

 - add users